Loading...

 The San Francisco-based company produces leafy greens using vertical farming technology.
 Its products have started going into select supermarkets.

 It also claims to reduce water consumption by 95 percent, although it’s unclear how.
-The company is backed by Bezos Expeditions, Softbank, and Innovation Endeavours.
+Bezos Expeditions, Softbank, and Innovation Endeavours back the company.

 See Related: Best Lithium Stocks to Invest in Today